 Below is a statement from Veolia Environmental Services:

-On Thursday, June 7, Evanston Neighbors United, an Evanston-based activist group held a screening of "Dump the Dump," a "documentary" video seemingly designed to force out a local business with deep roots in the Evanston community.
+On Thursday, June 7, Evanston Neighbors United, an Evanston-based activist group held a "documentary" video seemingly designed to force out a local business with deep roots in the Evanston community.

 Since 2004, Veolia has invested $4 million in upgrades to the Evanston Transfer Station facility while offering numerous further additions or renovations, only to have its proposed efforts rejected by Evanston officials.
 Specifically, the City of Evanston has refused Veolia's offer to: